Tushar7522/supply-chain-analytics-azure-powerbi/README.md

 - Late Delivery Risk by Shipping Mode — Standard Class 41.45% | Second Class 27.27% | First Class 26.79% | Same Day 4.5%
 - Avg Delivery Time by Mode — Standard 4.00 days | Second Class 3.99 days | First Class 2.00 days | Same Day 0.48 days

+**💼 Business Impact:**
+> - A 54.82% late delivery rate means more than half of all customers receive their orders late — this is a critical risk to customer satisfaction, repeat purchase rate, and brand reputation
+> - Shipping variance is worsening year-over-year (0.564 in 2015 → 0.613 in 2018) — the problem is not a one-time issue but a systemic, deteriorating trend that requires root cause analysis
+> - Standard Class shipping carries 41.45% of late delivery risk while averaging 4.00 days — customers using this mode should be proactively communicated to, or given incentives to upgrade
+> - Same Day shipping has only 4.5% late delivery risk — promoting this option where margins allow would directly improve customer satisfaction scores
+> - 4.34% cancellation rate (2.86K orders) represents direct lost revenue that can be partially recovered by improving delivery reliability

 ![Supply Chain Analytics](06_PowerBI/Logistics_Analytics.png)

 ---